THE MOST

 Policy Statement on Zoning

 The Arizona Housing Coalition has identified zoning as both a primary cause of and potential solution to some of the housing challenges we are facing across the state.
-Zoning has historically been used for discriminatory purposes, including through the use of "redlining" for lending.
-Redlining was designed to exclude marginalized populations from neighborhoods and to give preference to single-family homes over multifamily use.
 Changes to zoning laws could result in more housing in urban, suburban, and rural areas that can meet our state’s growing population and the accompanying need for additional affordable housing units.

 It is our position that cities and towns should implement locally tailored changes to zoning laws that result in quicker and more efficient construction of affordable housing.
 These reforms may include: